who1s/bd-sorsat/content/posts/2021_log4shell.md

 [Florian Roth has also released a nice scanner](https://github.com/Neo23x0/log4shell-detector) for Log4shell exploitation attempts.
 If you find exploitation attempts from access logs, please note that the HTTP code does not indicate if the exploitation was successful or not.
 The Log4j might log the requests whether the requested URI exists or not.
 It's also good to remind that you might not have all HTTP headers and POST payload stored anywhere, which makes detecting the issue and investigating the incident much harder.
 Thankfully all incident responders have already used to lack of visibility.

 After locating the exploitation, you should examine what it does and where it tries to fetch the payload.
 When you know where the payload is downloaded from, check the firewall logs if you can confirm if the download was successfully.
 Next see where the payload is written.
 I know there has been a lot Mushtik and Kinsing distributed using the Log4shell.
-Both of them use cron for persistence so you should check cronjobs running on the system.
+Both of them use cron for persistence, so you should check cronjobs running on the system.
 I wouldn't consider these payloads as severe threat for organization but I would be worried if there was anything else than these or a coin miner.

 Based on the [AdvIntel blog post](https://www.advintel.io/post/ransomware-advisory-log4shell-exploitation-for-initial-access-lateral-movement), Conti ransomware also uses Log4shell for initial access and lateral movement.
 My bet is that in few weeks we see a bloom in ransomware cases that used Log4shell for the initial access.
 I am also certain that all logs regarding Log4j are not available to you in your SIEM.
 If you haven't started yet, now would be great time to start threat hunting and use successful Log4shell exploitation as your hypothesis.

 ## Disclaimer

 I did not go deep into the different Java versions.
-Some of the vulnerabilities and fixes require correct version Java.
-Also please note that these are my personal memos of the issue.
+Some vulnerabilities and fixes require correct version Java.
+Also, please note that these are my personal memos of the issue.
 Please also note that I've zero experience in developing Java and this blog post is written based on the information publicly available on 18th of December 2021.